1oom-fork/1oom/README.md

 1oom
 ====

-1oom is a Master of Orion (1993) game engine recreation.
+1oom aims to accurately reproduce the original DOS version of Master of Orion Classic (1993) in a form that can be run on modern computers.
-1oom is Free Software (GPLv2), see COPYING.
+1oom is Free Software (GPLv2), see [COPYING](COPYING).

 Installation